Trujillo-Group/trujillo_group_resources/README.md

 General scripts and modules for Trujillo Group.
 ```
-├── scripts               may contain common bash or python useful for the group
+├── scripts
-|    ├── submission       submission scripts for CSF3/4 and ICHEC
+|    ├── submission           Submission scripts for CSF3/4 and ICHEC
-|    └── analysis         scripts for quick assessment of calculation
+|    └── analysis             Scripts for quick assessment of calculation
-├── config                useful configs for setup on either local machine or cluster
-|    ├── bashrc           e.g. useful aliases
+├── resources
+|    ├── Image Formats        Information on image formatting
-|    ├── ssh              setup of config files
+|    ├── Web Resources        Lots of information from DFT to visualisation tools
-|    └── vim              useful code highlighting or Plugins
+|    └── Software Treats      Various packages to improve quality of life in the terminal
+└──tutorials
+     ├── getting_started      Various guides for first time setups
+     ├── gaussian_submission  Step by step guide submitted calculations using Gaussian
+     ├── Gaussian Errors      Guide to reading the "flawless" Gaussian output files
-└──tutorials              Step by step tutorials about different things
+     ├── TS                   Step by step guide to finding Transition States
-     ├── basic_linux      Basic linux commands for beginners
-     └── MEP              Step by step MEP with Gaussian, MultiWFN & Jmol
+     ├── MEP                  Step by step MEP with Gaussian, MultiWFN & Jmol
+     ├── CREST                Step by step Conformational Search tutorial with CREST
+     ├── AIMAll               Step by step Atoms-In-Molecules tutorial with AIMAll & Gaussian
+     └── NBO                  Step by step Non-Bonding Orbitals tutorial with Gaussian
 ```

 ## Guidelines for uploading scripts